My Travel & Photography Guide to Oslo, Norway

 Kanalen 1, Tjuvholmen

-Hanami is our go-to for sushi in Oslo, and we come back every time we are here.
-Located a short walk from The Thief in the Tjuvholmen district, this Japanese restaurant pairs robata grill cooking with a well-chosen selection of sushi and sashimi in a sleek waterfront setting.
-The combination of a beautiful view, excellent fish sourcing, and a focused menu that does not try to do too much makes it one of the most reliably enjoyable meals in the city.
+My go-to for sushi in Oslo, and one I return to every visit.
+Located a short walk from The Thief in Tjuvholmen, this Japanese restaurant pairs robata grill cooking with well-sourced sushi and sashimi in a sleek waterfront setting.
+A focused menu that does not try to do too much, a beautiful view, and excellent fish sourcing make it one of the most reliably enjoyable meals in the city.
+Walk-in for lunch is usually possible; reserve for dinner.

 Smalhans